Why ChatGPT recommends three other restaurants and not yours

 Why your business is invisible

 This is the biggest one.
 Local journalists and lifestyle sites publish "Top 10 Italian Restaurants in [city]" listicles every year.
-ChatGPT loves these — they're authoritative, structured, and contain comparative information.
+ChatGPT loves these — authoritative, structured, comparative.

-If you've never applied to Expertise.com, never been featured by the local food blog, never been on a "Best of [city]" piece in your local news outlet — you're invisible to the LLM that wrote ChatGPT's recommendation.
+If you've never applied to Expertise.com, never been featured by the local food blog, never been on a "Best of [city]" piece in your local news outlet, you're invisible to the model that wrote ChatGPT's answer.

-The fix: search "best [your cuisine] in [your city]" and look at the first 2 pages of results.
+The fix: search "best [your cuisine] in [your city]" and read the first two pages.
 Identify every listicle.
-For each one, find the submission process and apply.
-Most are free.
-Some require a small "verified business" fee.
+For each, find the submission process and apply.
+Most are free; some charge a small "verified business" fee.

-2. Your Yelp page is incomplete or has wrong NAP
+Your Yelp page is incomplete or has the wrong NAP

-For a small but growing portion of ChatGPT's local restaurant data, Reddit threads are a primary source.
-ChatGPT retrieves Reddit constantly — about 40% of queries touch a Reddit page, even when it doesn't cite Reddit directly.
+For a small but growing share of ChatGPT's local restaurant data, Reddit threads are a primary source.
+ChatGPT retrieves Reddit constantly — about 40% of queries touch a Reddit page, even when it doesn't cite one directly.

 What about Google's map pack?